Equivariant Structure on Smash Powers: Topological Model Categories

 \begin{dfn} Let $f$ be a map in $\catU$.
 Then $f$ is a \emph{weak equivalence} if it induces isomorphisms on all homotopy groups.
-Call $f$ a \emph{$q$-cofibration} if it has the left lifting property with respect to all Serre fibrations that are weak equivalences. \end{dfn} \begin{rem} Recall that every Hurevicz fibration is a Serre fibration and every homotopy equivalence is a weak equivalence.
-Hence in particular any $q$-cofibration is a free $h$-cofibration. \end{rem} \begin{thm}{\cite[II.3.1]{Q}, cf.~\cite[2.4.25]{H}} The weak equivalences, Serre fibrations and $q$-cofibrations give a proper model structure on $\catU$. \end{thm} Again note that Quillen also works with general topological spaces, the transition to $\catU$ is well documented in \cite[2.4]{H}.
-Properness is proved using that every object is fibrant as well as the following lemma: \begin{lemma} The category $\catU$ is a category of cofibrant objects (\ref{catcofobj}) with respect to the $h$-cofibrations and the weak equivalences.
+Call $f$ a \emph{$q$-cofibration} if it has the left lifting property with respect to all Serre fibrations that are weak equivalences. \end{dfn} \begin{rem} Recall that every Hurewicz fibration is a Serre fibration and every homotopy equivalence is a weak equivalence.
+Hence in particular any $q$-cofibration is a Hurewicz cofibration. \end{rem} \begin{thm}{\cite[II.3.1]{Q}, cf.~\cite[2.4.25]{H}} The weak equivalences, Serre fibrations and $q$-cofibrations give a proper model structure on $\catU$. \end{thm} Again note that Quillen also works with general topological spaces, the transition to $\catU$ is well documented in \cite[2.4]{H}.
+Properness is proved using that every object is fibrant as well as the following lemma: \begin{lemma} The category $\catU$ is a category of cofibrant objects (Definition~\ref{catcofobj}) with respect to the Hurewicz cofibrations and the weak equivalences.
 In particular the generalized cobase change (\ref{gen.cobch}) and cube lemma (\ref{gen.cube}) hold for these choices. \end{lemma} Moving to the context of based spaces, we can for example follow the discussion after Remark 1.1.7 of \cite{H} to transport both model structures from $\catU$ to $\catT$.
-This proves satisfactory in case of the Quillen model structure: \begin{thm} The category $\catT$ is a proper model category using those based maps that are $q$-cofibrations, Serre fibrations respectively weak equivalences in $\catU$, \ie when forgetting the basepoints.
-Similarly the underlying free $h$-cofibrations, Hurevicz fibrations and (free) homotopy equivalences give a proper model structure on $\catT$. \end{thm} \begin{rem} We will often make use of the fact that the Quillen model structures on $\catU$ and $\catT$ are cofibrantly generated.
+This proves satisfactory in case of the Quillen model structure: \begin{thm} The category $\catT$ is a proper model category using those based maps that are $q$-cofibrations, Serre fibrations respectively weak equivalences in $\catU$, \ie when forgetting the base points. \end{thm} \begin{rem} We will often make use of the fact that the Quillen model structures on $\catU$ and $\catT$ are cofibrantly generated.
 Generating sets of cofibrations and acyclic cofibrations are given in the pointed case by: